Market Recap: July 2, 2026, The Day in Numbers

 FROM global_markets.delayed_stocks_minute_aggs

-WHERE ticker = 'SPY' AND window_start >= '2026-07-02 00:00:00' AND window_start < '2026-07-03 00:00:00'July 2 was a full session, not an early close: SPY's bars run 04:00 to 19:59 New York time with exactly 390 regular-window bars.
-The next day, Friday July 3, printed 0 SPY bars — measured two days after the fact, past the feed's ingest lag — a full market closure for Independence Day, July 4 falling on a Saturday.
-The four-session week is measured end to end in the week recap.
+WHERE ticker = 'SPY' AND window_start >= '2026-07-02 00:00:00' AND window_start < '2026-07-03 00:00:00'July 2 was a full session, not an early close: SPY's bars run 04:00 to 19:59 New York time (pre-market and after-hours bars included), with exactly 390 regular-window bars.
+Friday July 3 printed 0 SPY bars, a full closure for Independence Day, July 4 falling on a Saturday.
+The four-session week: the week recap.

 Data notes